 - Processor shall promptly notify Controller if Processor is of the opinion that an instruction given by Controller would cause the Processor to act contrary to Applicable Legal Requirements.

-- Controller will not share any special category data with Processor for processing.
-Controller further acknowledges that Processor does not request or require any special category data to provide the Service and does not wish to receive or store any special category data.
+- Controller will not share any special category of personal data with Processor for processing.
+Controller further acknowledges that Processor does not request or require any special category of personal data to provide the Service and does not wish to receive or store any special category of personal data.

 - Controller warrants on an ongoing basis that, for the purposes of Article 6 of the GDPR, there is, and will be throughout the term of the Terms, a valid legal basis for the processing of Controller Personal Data by Processor in accordance with this DPA and the Terms (including any and all instructions issued by Controller from time to time in respect of such processing).

 Confidentiality of Controller Personal Data